fridajakobjanstine/ACM_assignment2/README.md

 Code for assignment 2 in Advanced Cognitive Modeling, MSc Cognitive Science, Aarhus University.

 ------------
 For this assignment, we are exploring the modeling of a strategy for playing the Matching Pennies Game.
+The overall purpose is to conduct a thorough prior robustness check and precision analysis on our proposed model using simulated data in order to ensure that the model is able to recover parameters meaningfully when adjusting priors and parameters appropriately.

 ## Analysis